Airborne virus transmission under different weather conditions: Introduction

-In the present work we investigate the propagation of the virus-containing droplets subject to continuous evaporation by solving the Langevin stochastic differential equation of statistical mechanics~\cite{Reif,pathria} coupled with the equation that governs the evaporation of the droplets.
-It is crucially important to mention here that the correction to the drag force required for flow beyond the laminar regime has been taken care of by using the experimental parameterization the Reynold's number~\cite{Holterman}.
-The Langevin equation is applicable in the present context as the mass of the droplets are much higher than the mass of oxygen and nitrogen molecules present in the air.
+It is crucial to mention here that the flow of the droplet in the air may either be laminar or turbulent depending on the situation.
+In the present work this fact has been taken into consideration with appropriate parametrization Reynold's number ($Re$) which appear through the drag force~\cite{Holterman}.
 The inclusion of all the forces mentioned above enable us to study the trajectories of droplets with a wide range of sizes.
-It will be interesting to study how the evaporating droplets evolve in space and time under the influence of gravitation which will act to pull the droplet on the ground in contrast to the diffusive and drag forces which will prevent it to do so.
+It will be interesting to study how the evaporating droplets evolve in space and time under the influence of gravitation which will act to pull the droplet on the ground in contrast to the diffusive and drag forces which will prevent it to fall on the ground.
 The big (hence massive) droplets is expected to settle gravitationally quickly and the smaller one is expected to remain suspended in the air for longer time.
-However, under evaporation the droplet will suffer continuous loss of mass and consequently a droplet which will otherwise fall on the ground due gravitation may not do so but may remain suspended as smaller droplets/aerosol or isolated virus for longer time before complete decomposition.
+However, under evaporation the droplets suffer continuous loss of mass and consequently a droplet which will otherwise fall on the ground due gravitation may not do so but remain suspended as smaller droplets/aerosol or isolated virus for longer time before complete decomposition.

+The present work is a sequel of previous publication~\cite{SKDas}.
+In contrast to the earlier work, here we include the process of evaporation of the droplets and its flow beyond the laminar region.
 The paper is organized as follows.
-In the next section the solution of the Langevin equation coupled with the equation controlling the evaporation has been discussed.
+In the next section the solution of the Langevin equation coupled with the equation that governs the evaporation has been presented.
 Section III contains the results and section IV is devoted to summary and discussions.